 If your employer owes you money for unpaid wages, overtime, or benefits, you have some options.
 You can file a complaint with the Michigan Wage and Hour Program or the U.S. Wage and Hour Division, or you can file a lawsuit in state or federal court.
 This article is about filing a lawsuit in a state or federal court.
 To learn about filing a state complaint, read Filing a Complaint with the Michigan Wage and Hour Program.
 To learn about filing a federal complaint, read Filing a Complaint with the U.S. Wage and Hour Division.
-You can also use our Do-It-Yourself Wage and Hour Forms (coming soon) to find out which option is best for you.

 Before filing a complaint, there are some important things to think about.